 Low Security -> Anyone can enter, access is simply controlled as a deterrent or for safety reasons.
-Examples would be pneumatic pads used to open automatic sliding doors or swing doors at a store, or handicap buttons used to open doors.
+Examples would be motion sensors used to open automatic doors or swing doors at a store, or handicap buttons used in conjunction with ADA door openers.

-Medium Security -> Limits access to who may be allowed to enter a certain area, such as automatic gates at a gated community requiring a remote clicker or a telephone entry system.
+Medium Security -> Limits access to who may be allowed to enter a certain area, such as an automatic gate system at a gated community requiring a remote clicker or a telephone entry system.

 High Security -> Allows entry only to those who hold specific requirements to enter.
-Examples would be keypads requiring a specific code, access card readers or fingerprint readers.
+Examples would be security gates at a government facility or indoor examples would be keypads requiring a specific code, access card readers or fingerprint readers.

 Besides standard locks on doors, greater security and control can be maintained by utilizing an electric strike or magnetic lock.
 Electric strikes are locks that are controlled electronically and can be locked and unlocked remotely.
 This process is often referred to as “buzzing” someone in.
 Magnetic locks similarly require constant power and come in different magnetic strengths.